bdgv11/Portafolio-Selenium-Project/README.md

-# Portafolio-Selenium-Project
+# Web Test Automation

-This is a repo for a Selenium + Java project in order to show my skills with test automation.
+This is a personal repository which I'll create a project using Selenium + Java in order to show my skills with test automation.

 ## Table of contents